 The Australian Curriculum, which includes Aboriginal and Torres Strait Islander Histories and Cultures, sets consistent standards to improve learning outcomes for all young Australians.

-The gap in learning outcomes between Aboriginal and Torres Strait Islander students and their non-indigenous peer has been acknowledged and we recognise the need for the Australian Curriculum to address two distinct needs in Aboriginal and Torres Strait Islander education:
+The gap in learning outcomes between First Nations students and their non-Indigenous peer has been acknowledged and we recognise the need for the Australian Curriculum to address two distinct needs:

-- that Aboriginal and Torres Strait Islander students are able to see themselves, their identities and culture reflected in the curriculum of each key learning area, they can fully participate in the curriculum and build their self esteem;
+- that First Nations students are able to see themselves, their identities and culture reflected in the curriculum of each key learning area, so they can fully participate in the curriculum and build their self esteem;

-FISH have developed an Aboriginal and Intercultural Studies National Curriculum which recognises the identities and cultures of Aboriginal and Torres Strait Islander people and encourages all students to engage in reconciliation, respect and recognition of Indigenous culture.
+FISH has resources that support teachers with the Aboriginal and Torres Strait Islander Histories and Cultures curriculum, which recognises the identities and cultures of First Nations people and encourages all students to engage in reconciliation, respect and recognition of First Nations culture.

-Course participants gain a deeper understanding and appreciation of Aboriginal and Torres Strait Islander peoples histories and cultures, knowledge of traditions and holistic world views.
+FISH offers Cultural Training that allows participants to gain a deeper understanding and appreciation of First Nations histories and cultures, including knowledge of their traditions and holistic world views.

-Educational initiatives will seek to recognise the inherent strength and relevance of Aboriginal and Torres Strait Islander people culture and its ability to be represented within mainstream education.
+Educational initiatives will seek to recognise the inherent strength and relevance of First Nations culture and its ability to be represented within mainstream education.